 Frittatas are an ideal way to use leftovers, whether they are chicken, fish, sausage, ham, fresh or roasted veggies, or even pasta.
 Really just about anything is going to be delicious when baked in some eggs.
 This is one of my go to weeknight dinners for when I'm feeling uninspired, or crunched for time.
 Leftover salmon is one of my favourite ingredients to use here, and the sweet potatoes are a perfect complement, along with fresh spinach.

-If I had asparagus, it would have gone in here in place of the other veggies for a classic spring combo.
+If I had asparagus, it would have gone into this Sweet Potato Salmon Fritatta in place of the other veggies for a classic spring combo.
 Some other ingredient combo ideas are cauliflower and mushroom, ham and cheese, chicken and broccoli, zucchini, grape tomato and basil, or roast potato and bacon.
-I really think I could just go on and on, but you get the picture, I’m sure.
+I really think I could just go on and on, but you get the picture, I'm sure.
 Let your imagination, or your fridge ingredients decide for you.